 At this moment, I realized that once you install the bigger side-skirts, these would sit lower than the front bumper!
 I don't like this as I'm a believer that the front bumper should always sit slightly lower!
 So a solution was required.
 Above picture shows this

-Next job is to prepare all the remaining pieces for primer!
-Keep following the little Copen's page for more updates
+Next job is to start airbrushing the required colour on every Copen item, so keep following the little Copen's page for more updates